Holomorphic Parabolic Geometries and Calabi-Yau Manifolds: Proofs of the theorems

+Replacing our Calabi--Yau manifold by a f\/inite covering space if needed, we can assume that it bears a nowhere-vanishing holomorphic volume form.
+We then derive our theorem from the following stronger theorem:

+\begin{theorem} If a complex manifold bears a holomorphic parabolic geometry and a holomorphic volume form, then it admits a canonical holomorphic reduction of the structure group of the parabolic geometry to a reductive algebraic group. \end{theorem} \begin{proof} Suppose that $E \to M$ is a holomorphic parabolic geometry modelled on $\Gtot/\Gstruc$, and $\sigma$ a~holomorphic volume form on $M$.
+Pick a Chevalley basis.
+Let

-where the wedge product and sum are over omitted roots.
-The sign of $\Omega$ depends on a choice of ordering of the omitted roots, but any ordering can be chosen, as long as we are consistent.
-Our nonzero section $\sigma$ of the canonical bundle of $M$ can be pulled back to $E$ as \( \sigma = s \Omega, \) for a unique nowhere-vanishing function $s : E \to \C{}$.
-If $\sigma$ is holomorphic, then
+where the wedge product and sum are over noncompact negative roots.
+The sign of $\Omega$ depends on a choice of ordering of the noncompact negative roots, but any ordering can be chosen, as long as we are consistent.